AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 .. figure:: images/camera.png
    :alt: camera

-A widget to display a refreshing camera image on the dashboard
+A widget to display a refreshing camera image on the dashboard.

-Mandatory Arguments
+Mandatory arguments:
 ^^^^^^^^^^^^^^^^^^^

 -   ``entity`` the entity\_id of the camera
 -   ``base_url`` the URL to your Home Assistant install.
 If you wish to access your dashboard from an external network, then this needs to be the external URL to Home Assistant.

 Optional Arguments:
 ^^^^^^^^^^^^^^^^^^^

--  ``refresh`` - (seconds) if set, the camera image will refresh every interval.
+-  ``refresh`` (seconds) -  if set, the camera image will refresh every interval.
 Use 0 to indicate no refresh at all.
 Default is 10 seconds for non-streaming cameras and 0 for streaming cameras.
-- ``stream`` - If set to "on" live data will be streamed to the dashboard instead of needing to be refreshed.
+-  ``stream`` - If set to `on` live data will be streamed to the dashboard instead of needing to be refreshed.

 Cosmetic Arguments
 ^^^^^^^^^^^^^^^^^^